7/01/2023 Wahkiakum County (link to here)

 Townsend's Warbler, Skokomish River Valley

 We had no plan for our campaign to complete Mason County but after a fruitless stop at the local marina we found ourselves in a lumberyard l+ in Johns Prairie a few miles north of town.
-Nesting Ospreys, a distant Turkey Vulture and multiple singing White-crowned sparrows gave us our first three species but it was behind shrink-wrapped packages of dimensioned lumber in a parking lot out back that we really got underway.
+Nesting Ospreys, a distant Turkey Vulture and multiple singing White-crowned sparrows gave us our first three species but it was behind shrink-wrapped packages of dimensioned lumber in a parking lot out back that our day really got underway.
 The dry brushy woodland of Lodgepole Pine and Douglas Fir fronted by a bank of willow and Scotch Broom delivered another 14 species for Darchelle's list.
 A brushy but otherwise undistinguished clearcut along Brockdale Road l+ provided another 4 species and West Skokomish Valley Road l+ supplied the rest.
 My most exciting bird of the day was a Black Swift flying directly away from us over the Skokomish River bridge but, unable to definitively identify it, we did not count it.

 Mason County complete, we set out for home Kitsap County.
 Darchelle needed just a handful of summer forest species to top 100 and we found them in a wooded port Orchard neighborhood l+.
 The few neighbors who noticed us seemed a bit uncomfortable about our presence though perhaps we were imagining that; after all we are white, middle-aged, apparently heterosexual and driving a fairly nice car - you can't get much less threatening than that, at least while driving around a well-to-do white neighborhood in the Pacific Northwest.